How Much Does an Owner-Operator Make?

 How do I become an owner-operator?

-To become an owner-operator, you’ll need to buy or lease a truck, get your commercial driver’s license, and pass a physical exam.
+To begin, you’ll need to buy or lease a truck, get your commercial driver’s license, and pass a physical exam.
 You will also need to:

 If you plan on getting a loan or financing, you will also need to develop a business plan for how you will manage your business and be prepared to show it along with tax returns or other applicable finance information.

 Once everything is in place, then you need to find loads.
-The Truckstop Load Board for Carriers makes it easy to find loads, negotiate rates, and keep your business running smoothly.
+The Truckstop Load Board for Carriers makes finding loads easy, negotiating rates, and keeping your business running smoothly.

 What tax deductions can owner-operators claim?

-The IRS requires you to document your expense and demonstrate that it is an ordinary and necessary cost to run your business.
+The IRS requires you to document your expenses and demonstrate that they are an ordinary and necessary cost to run your business.

 What types of lease agreements are available for owner-operators?